jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 Unsurprisingly, the local models that will run on my M1 Macbook Pro are much less capable (and soooo slooooww), though I was impressed with Qwen3 and Deepseek, especially when they where prompted by Cline.

+## Caveats

+- this is an intentionally specific and idiosyncratic scenario, but it is real-world, and I think it's an interesting example of what some of these models can and can't do
+- if I wanted to be really scientific about it, I would try each model several times and report averages or something like that, but 🤷‍♂️ I didn't, 'cause credits aren't free
+- I intentionally didn't do any custom prompting.
+I could imagine careful custom prompting making some of these things better

 ## Detailed notes

 ### Claude 4 Sonnet